With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreWestern Montana Mental Health Center Child And Family Services Network is a mental health facility in Missoula, MT, located at 1305 Wyoming Street, 59801 zip code area.
 Western Montana Mental Health Center Child And Family Services Network provides telemedicine/telehealth and outpatient treatment.
-Western Montana Mental Health Center Child And Family Services Network provides group therapy, cognitive behavioral therapy and behavior modification to children / adolescents.
+Western Montana Mental Health Center Child And Family Services Network provides dialectical behavior therapy, psychotropic medication and group therapy to children / adolescents.
 Western Montana Mental Health Center Child And Family Services Network also supports children/adolescents with serious emotional disturbance.
-Additional services offered by Western Montana Mental Health Center Child And Family Services Network consist of education services, case management and illness management and recovery.
+Additional services offered by Western Montana Mental Health Center Child And Family Services Network consist of illness management and recovery, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.

 Learn MoreBitterroot Valley Educ Cooperative is a mental health treatment center in Stevensville, Montana, located at 300 Park Street, part of the 59870 zip code.
 Bitterroot Valley Educ Cooperative provides outpatient treatment.
-Bitterroot Valley Educ Cooperative also offers trauma therapy, group therapy and activity therapy to children / adolescents.
+Bitterroot Valley Educ Cooperative also offers behavior modification, trauma therapy and cognitive behavioral therapy to children / adolescents.
 Bitterroot Valley Educ Cooperative supports children/adolescents with serious emotional disturbance.
 Bitterroot Valley Educ Cooperative also provides suicide prevention services and family psychoeducation.

 Learn MoreSunburst Mental Health Services is a mental health clinic in Polson, Montana, located at 103 Whitewater Place, Suite A, 59860.
-Sunburst Mental Health Services offers telemedicine/telehealth and outpatient treatment.
-Sunburst Mental Health Services provides integrated dual diagnosis disorder treatment, psychotropic medication and couples/family therapy to adults, seniors 65 or older and young adults.
-Some other services provided by Sunburst Mental Health Services include suicide prevention services, mentoring/peer support/consumer-run services and family psychoeducation.
+Sunburst Mental Health Services offers outpatient treatment and telemedicine/telehealth.
+Sunburst Mental Health Services provides couples/family therapy, integrated dual diagnosis disorder treatment and behavior modification to seniors 65 or older, children / adolescents and adults.
+Some other services provided by Sunburst Mental Health Services include family psychoeducation, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.